top of page

 Safety rules, if followed will prevent the occurrence of accidents.
 Operating procedures of any equipment that are mentioned in the manuals of equipment should be followed to eliminate the chances of accidents.
 A failure in applying safety rule will cause accident.

 Accident Report: The organizations take all possible precautions to avoid accident but in spite of all care the accidents may occur.
-An accident occurring on the premises where the employee works must be reported to the employer and a record of the accident must be entered in the accident book as shown in figure 2.5.
-Proper reporting of accidents may help the management in following ways:
+An accident occurring on the premises where the employee works must be reported to the employer and a record of the accident must be entered in the accident book as shown in figure below:

 • Identification and spotting the accident prone area so that appropriate signals may be place to avoid any future accidents.